 My role as a therapist is to collaborate with you to help you have the quality of life you desire.
 I am not an expert on you or your life, but together we can find ways to attain successful therapy outcomes.
 I believe each client possesses the skills he or she needs to be successful.
 My job is to work with you to unlock those skills and get in touch with your true, authentic self.

 My counseling style is warm, calm, non-judgmental, conversational, collaborative, and creative.
 I tailor treatment to meet the needs of my clients.
 I believe in making therapy fun for clients.
-I use a variety of methods, including art projects, crafts, music, games, dream work, and sand tray activities.
+My sessions often include art projects, crafts, music, and dream work.

 My theoretical orientation is grounded in family systems theory, person-centered therapy, solution-focused therapy, and analytical psychology (Jungian).
 I actively strive to uniquely support each client in ways that facilitate healing and attainment of treatment goals.
 All of my work is firmly rooted in the belief that all people are inherently good, lovable, and resilient.

 © 2020 Jennifer M. Peters.
 All Rights Reserved.